bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant options and variant option values

-You can query the variant options and the variant option values that are associated with variants.
+Query variant options, and their associated values, that are available with variants.

 ### Get variant options